apmcleod/voice-splitting/README.md

 ## Documentation
 This document contains some basic code examples and a general overview of how to use the classes in this project.
 All specific documentation for the code found in this project can be found in the [Javadocs](https://apmcleod.github.io/voice-splitting/doc).

+An in-depth walkthrough of how to use the GUI can be found in the [GUI Readme](http://apmcleod.github.io/voice-splitting/gui.html).

 ## Installing
 The java files can all be compiled into class files in a bin directory using the Makefile